Local Statement for Newport/Morehead City, NC

 vulnerable to flooding.

 - ACT: Heed any flood watches and warnings.
+Failure to take

-currents.
-Small streams, creeks, canals, and ditches may
+creeks, canals, and ditches overflow.

-bridge closures.
+closures.

 * TORNADO